Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Approximation Algorithm for the Isolation Problem

-\paragraph{The Isolation Algorithm} To follow a divide-and-conquer strategy, the final algorithm is fairly natural given the partitioning scheme.
-The algorithm \iso (given as Algorithm~\ref{alg:isoalg}) proceeds in several phases.
-In each phase, it maintains a candidate set $M$ of scenarios such that the realized scenario lies in $M$.
-Upon observing demands along the tour produced by algorithm \palg (in Step~\ref{step:iso2}), a new set $M'\sse M$ containing the realized scenario is identified such that the number of candidate scenarios reduces by a constant factor (i.e. $|M'|\le \frac78 \cdot|M|$); then \iso recurses on scenarios $M'$.
-After $O(\log m)$ such phases the realized scenario would be correctly identified.
+\paragraph{The overall algorithm for \isoprob} Here we describe how the different iterations are combined to solve \isoprob.
+The final algorithm \iso (given as Algorithm~\ref{alg:isoalg}) is described in a recursive manner where each ``iteration'' is a new call to \iso.
+As mentioned earlier, at the start of each iteration, the algorithm maintains a candidate set $M\sse[m]$ of scenarios such that the realized scenario lies in $M$.
+Upon observing demands along the tour produced by algorithm \palg, a new set $M'\sse M$ containing the realized scenario is identified such that the number of candidate scenarios reduces by a constant factor (specifically $|M'|\le \frac78 \cdot|M|$).
+Then \iso recurses on scenarios $M'$, which corresponds to the next iteration.
+After $O(\log m)$ such iterations the realized scenario would be correctly identified.